Frosty air to visit portions of Midwest, Northeast

 At the peak of the cool air, highs will be in the 50s across the northern tier to end this week and could be held to the upper 40s over the higher elevations of the Northeast this weekend.

 Highs are forecast to be in the lower to middle 60s around Chicago and New York City.
 The temperature could struggle to top 70 in Atlanta late this weekend to early next week as the cool air settles into much of the Southeastern states.

-The push of chilly air will follow rain from Sally in the Southeast and along the mid-Atlantic coast to end this week.
+The push of chilly air follows rain from Sally in the Southeast and along the mid-Atlantic coast.
 There are indications that the cool weather pattern will hold in much of the Eastern states into next week with the potential for Hurricane Teddy to continue to drift northwest of Bermuda and possibly approach northern New England or Atlantic Canada at some point.

 The circulation around Teddy, which is a large hurricane, and a non-tropical storm that develops offshore will work to keep cool air into the Northeast.
 Conditions are likely to get rather windy along the coast, but well inland, especially over the central Appalachians, there may continue to be fog and frost events where winds remain light.

 Gusty winds from high pressure building toward the coast will first cause waves to increase from Maine to the Carolinas into this weekend.
 Then as Teddy gets closer, but stays offshore, swells will reach the Atlantic coast of the U.S. later this weekend.

 The much of the Atlantic coast is in for an extended period of rough surf, heavy seas, coastal flooding and beach erosion this weekend to the middle of next week.